A Christmas Carol (1997 film): Release

 The film was released on Nickelodeon on December 8, 2002, as part of the Nickelodeon Sunday Movie Toons.
 It was released on DVD by 20th Century Fox Home Entertainment on October 12, 2004.
 This release lacks bonus material, as well as a main menu.

+The film is owned by WildBrain, which holds the rights to the DIC Movie Toons, as well as most of DIC's library.

 Reception

-Reviews for the film have been mixed to negative.
+Reviews for the film have been mixed.
 Colin Jacobson of DVD Movie Guide criticized the film for its "barely living up to Saturday morning standards" animation, lack of subtlety as for its morals, its "forgettable" songs, and the inclusion of Debit, making Scrooge's later transformation "less impressive and surprising".
 Some of the "notable" voice cast members were also noted for their "really poor" work.
 Daniel W. Kelly of DVD Talk also panned the film's new material put to "attract the attention of children", as well as the animation and the songs, the latter of which were compared with the ones in Mr. Magoo's Christmas Carol.
 Scott G. Mignola of Common Sense Media was also thoroughly critical of the film in his review.